 I make content and experiences for every screen.
 My work is a mix of design, code, and animation.

-At Deeplocal, I work with a talented, multidisciplinary team to invent new ways for people to experience brands.
-Our work is digital.
-Our work is physical.
-Usually, it’s both.
-Clients include Google, Netflix, and Spotify.
+At Deeplocal, I worked with a talented, multidisciplinary team to invent new ways for people to experience brands.
+Clients included Google, Netflix, Spotify, and Nest.

 Make It was a collaboration with the Brand Team at Netflix.
 The idea was to create new and interesting ways for people to hack their Netflix experience—whether the idea came from users, Netflix engineering, our creative team—or, most often, all three.